 Don’t be intimidated by fresh artichokes!
-They may look prickly, but once trimmed and cook, their mild, nutty flavor shines.
-Artichokes can be simmered, pureed, stuffed, fried, grilled and even shaved and eaten raw.
-Read on for our best tips for working with artichokes, then find some simple ways to prepare them this season, straight from the Williams-Sonoma Test Kitchen.
+These thistles may look prickly, but once trimmed and cook, their mild, nutty flavor shines, and they can be simmered, pureed, stuffed, fried, grilled and even shaved and eaten raw.
+Read on for our best tips for working with the vegetable, then find some simple ways to prepare them this season, straight from the Williams-Sonoma Test Kitchen.

-Cooking tip: Use only stainless-steel knives and cookware when preparing artichokes, since carbon steel, aluminum and cast iron will discolor them soon after they are cut.
-Don’t be alarmed if they do turn a darker color — the discoloration won’t affect their flavor.
+Use only stainless-steel knives and cookware when prepping, since carbon steel, aluminum and cast iron will discolor them soon after they are cut.
+Don’t be alarmed if they do turn a darker color; the discoloration won’t affect their flavor.

-Fried Baby Artichokes: Trim and halve artichokes and soak in buttermilk.
+Fried Baby Artichokes: Trim and halve baby artichokes and soak in buttermilk.
 Dredge in a mixture of equal parts regular and semolina flour.
-Pour 1 inch of canola oil in a pan and heat to 375 degrees F. Fry artichokes in batches until golden and crispy.
+Pour 1 inch of canola oil in a pan and heat to 375°F. Fry in batches until golden and crispy.
 Drain and serve with aioli.

-Braised Artichokes: Trim artichokes, remove chokes and slice into halves.
+Braised Artichokes: Trim, remove chokes and slice into halves.
 Cover the bottom of a baking dish with lemon slices, top with artichokes and pour in chicken stock or white wine to within 1 inch of dish rim.
-Season with salt and pepper, seal with foil and bake until tender in a 400-degree F oven.
+Season with salt and pepper, seal with foil and bake until tender in a 400°F oven.